cern-cta/CTA/maintd/README.md

 - `RepackReportRoutine`
   - Takes care of the repack reporting.
 - `ArchiveInactiveMountActiveQueueRoutine`
   - Handles jobs owned by dead archive mounts.
-It reactivates dead jobs in pending queue for scheduling and requeues dead jobs in active queue.
+The routine requeues dead jobs from active queue table to the pending queue table.
+Only jobs for which reporting did not start yet are selected.
+Jobs in reporting stage, will be picked up again for reporting automatically.
 - `RetrieveInactiveMountActiveQueueRoutine`
   - Handles jobs owned by dead retrieve mounts.
-It reactivates dead jobs in pending queue for scheduling and requeues dead jobs in active queue.
+The routine requeues dead jobs from active queue table to the pending queue table.
+Only jobs for which reporting did not start yet are selected.
+Jobs in reporting stage, will be picked up again for reporting automatically.
 - `RepackArchiveInactiveMountActiveQueueRoutine`
   - Handles jobs owned by dead repack archive mounts.
-It reactivates dead jobs in pending queue for scheduling and requeues dead jobs in active queue.
+The routine requeues dead jobs from active queue table to the pending queue table.
 - `RepackRetrieveInactiveMountActiveQueueRoutine`
   - Handles jobs owned by dead repack repack retrieve mounts.
-It reactivates dead jobs in pending queue for scheduling and requeues dead jobs in active queue.
+The routine requeues dead jobs from active queue table to the pending queue table.
+- `ArchiveInactiveMountPendingQueueRoutine`
+  - Handles jobs owned by dead archive mounts.
+The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
+- `RetrieveInactiveMountPendingQueueRoutine`
+  - Handles jobs owned by dead retrieve mounts.
+The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
+- `RepackArchiveInactiveMountPendingQueueRoutine`
+  - Handles jobs owned by dead repack archive mounts.
+The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
+- `RepackRetrieveInactiveMountPendingQueueRoutine`
+  - Handles jobs owned by dead repack repack retrieve mounts.
+The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
+- `DeleteOldFailedQueuesRoutine`
+  - Deletes all jobs which hang in the failed queue tables for too long (2 weeks).